spack/spack-tutorial/tutorial_environments.rst

 If you want to leave this environment, you can use ``spack env deactivate`` or the ``despacktivate`` alias for short.

-Now we can check the base Spack instance environment:
+After deactivating, we can see everything installed in this Spack instance:

 .. literalinclude:: outputs/environments/env-status-2.out
    :language: console